YTCodingCLass/aspnet-core-9-web-api-complete-tutorial/README.md

 7. Study **Chapter 07** for Dependency Injection concepts
 8. Build with **Chapter 08** for Repository & Service patterns
 9. Complete with **Chapter 09** for Global Exception Handling
+10. Advance with **Chapter 10** for Custom Middleware and Request Pipeline

 **For experienced developers:**
 - Jump to any chapter based on your needs